Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Experimental details

 The sample was zero-field cooled to 1.3\,K, then a magnetic field was applied.
-Neutron scattering scans were carried out at 1.3\,K in magnetic fields of 8.8\,T (beyond phase V, close to saturation), 7.6\,T (phase V) and 6.5\,T (phase IV), measuring from highest to lowest field while keeping the temperature fixed.
-A corresponding data set was recorded at 500\,mK in magnetic fields of 8.5\,T (phase V) and 6.5\,T (phase IV)~\cite{LET500mK}.
-In the present study, the data analysis is focused primarily on the data set collected at 1.3\,K to investigate the magnetic state beyond phase V. In Fig.~\ref{fig:phasediagram}~(c), the ($T$, $\mu_0 H$) points of the neutron scattering scans are indicated by green circles with crosses.
-An additional neutron scattering scan for carrying out a background subtraction was performed at 40\,K and 0\,T. The angular range for each scan was $90^{\circ}$ with a step width of $1^{\circ}$.
-The proton current monitor was 10\,$\mu$A per step.
+Neutron scattering scans were carried out at 1.3\,K in fields of 8.8\,T (beyond phase V), 7.6\,T (phase V) and 6.5\,T (phase IV), measuring from highest to lowest field while keeping the temperature fixed.
+A corresponding data set was recorded at 500\,mK in magnetic fields of 8.5\,T (phase V) and 6.5\,T (phase IV)~\cite{SI}.
+In the present study, the data analysis is focused primarily on the data set collected at 1.3\,K, which enables investigation of the magnetic state beyond phase V. In Fig.~\ref{fig:phasediagram}~(c), the ($T$, $\mu_0 H$) points of the neutron scattering scans are indicated by green circles with crosses.
+An additional scan was performed at 40\,K and 0\,T, \textit{i.e.}, for $T \gg T_\mathrm{N}$.
+An angular range of 90$^{\circ}$ with a step width of 1$^{\circ}$ was covered for each scan.
+Each step was counted for an integrated proton current of 10\,$\mu$A$\cdot$h, corresponding on average to about 15 minutes.
+The INS data were reduced using the MantidPlot software package~\cite{Mantid}.
+Slices through the measured data $I(\mathbf{Q},E)$ were carried out using the program package Horace in Matlab~\cite{Horace}.